John Hastings (Ohio politician)

-John Hastings (1778 – December 8, 1854) was a U.S. Representative from Ohio.
+John Hastings (1778 – December 8, 1854) was a 19th-century American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1839 to 1843.

+Biography

 Born in the Kingdom of Ireland in 1778, Hastings engaged in agricultural pursuits, while studying law in Lisbon, Ohio.

+Early career

 He was admitted to the bar and practiced in Mississippi.

 He returned to Ohio and settled in Hanover Township, Columbiana County, Ohio, where once again, he engaged in agricultural pursuits.

+Congress

 Hastings was elected as a Democrat to the Twenty-sixth and Twenty-seventh Congresses (March 4, 1839 – March 4, 1843).

+Death and burial

 He died near Hanoverton, Ohio, December 8, 1854 and was interred in Grove Hill Cemetery.